atinbera/React/README.md

-#  Starting of React JS in details
+#  Start of React JS in details